 - Map configuration must have USED_HEAP_SIZE as MaxSizePolicy

-Be careful that all the cluster instances have the same configuration, because different configurations may result in a wrong Hazelcast behaviour.
+Be careful that all the cluster instances have the same configuration, because different configurations may result in incorrect Hazelcast behaviour.

 In order to avoid missing tiles, the cluster instances should access the same data.